multiparty/jiff/README.md

 3. `demos/sum-fixed/sum-fixed.html`: using fixed point arithmetic module in the browser.
 4. `demos/sum-fixed/sum-fixed.html`: using fixed point arithmetic in nodejs.

-To run the bignumber test suite:
+Run the bignumber test suite in the following way:
 ```javascript
 npm run-script test-bignumber
 ```